Saint Laurent Fall/Winter 2026 Look1

 Saint Laurent Fall/Winter 2026 Look 7

-Darkness, Texture, and Skin
+Materials and Color | Darkness, Texture, and Skin

-The palette remains intentionally restrained.
+The palette stays intentionally restrained.

-Most looks revolve around deep tones such as:
+Most looks revolve around deep tones:

 • black